antonmi/flowex/README.md

 - `start`, `supervised_start` and `stop` functions to create and destroy pipelines;
 - `call` function to run pipeline computations synchronously.
 - `cast` function to run pipeline computations asynchronously.
+- overridable `init` function which, by default, accepts `opts` and return them

 Let's start a pipeline:
 ```elixir